MFGVIRUS/shelfscan/README.md

 - 💻 Runs on Windows 10 & 11, Linux (x64, ARM64, ARM32), and macOS (Intel & Apple Silicon).
 - 📂 Scans local and network folders for TV shows and movies.
+- 🛡️ Read-only scanning – your files are never modified.
 - 📝 Generates a detailed compliance report showing valid and invalid files.
 - ⚠️ Strict file format checking to ensure consistency with Plex naming conventions.
 - 🔍 Detects multi-episode formatting issues and folder structure inconsistencies.